Murdo-C/captainmurdo.github.io/_posts/2019-11-13-gafa-financial-services.md

 Any partnerships between GAFA and financial institutions will require a high level of product customisation and flexibility, in order to offer a redefined customer experience.
 Critical to this will be integration-friendly technology infrastructure and a high degree of automation for aggregator-led platforms.

-### Potential Responses for Financial Institutions:
+### Potential Responses for Financial Institutions

 Core financial product innovation is so far untouched by GAFA; this leaves a whitespace for reinvention or disruption of traditional financial products.